Fractional Chern Insulator and Quantum Anomalous Hall Crystal in Twisted MoTe$_2$: Introduction

-Our ground-state studies reveal the experimental discovered FCI states for various electron fillings $1/3 \leq \nu <1$, or hole fillings $-1 < \nu_h \leq -1/3$ via particle-hole transformation (as explained below), alongside a competition between CO and FCI states (see Fig.~\ref{Fig1}\textbf{e}).
-We further reveal the existence of quantum anomalous Hall crystal (QAHC) states --- characterized by the coexistence of integer Hall conductivity and CO at fractional fillings such as $\nu = 1/2$ and $2/3$ --- which have not yet been observed in tMoTe$_2$.
-We further propose that these QAHC states could be transitioned into FCI states by melting their charge order through tuning parameters like dielectric constant and temperature.
+In our ground-state analysis, we identify the emergence of ferromagnetic (FM) order and FCI states across electron fillings $1/3 \leq \nu <1$, in agreement with experimental observations, while also revealing a competitive interplay between CO and FCI phases.
+Through a particle-hole transformation --- detailed further below --- this filling range corresponds to hole fillings of $-1 < \nu_h \leq -1/3$.
+Remarkably, QAHC states are revealed at $\nu = 1/2, 2/3, 3/5, 4/5$ and $0.63$, arising from two distinct mechanisms --- hole crystal formation and band folding.
+We further propose that these QAHC states could be driven into FCI states by melting their charge order through tuning parameters like dielectric constant and temperature.

-Our finite-temperature calculations identify FM phase transitions at $T_c$, which exhibits a non-monotonic behavior versus fillings, in agreement with experimental observations~\cite{Cai2023Signatures}.
-Furthermore, we also compute the single-particle spectral function at zero temperature, for several representative fillings including $\nu = 1/2$, $2/3 $, and $1$, and identify the charge gaps as approximately 18.2 meV, 8.4 meV, and 6.2 meV, respectively.
-Dynamical simulations further yield results of the local density of state {at the Fermi level} $ A_{\rm loc}(\omega = 0)$, which disclose a typical thermal activation temperature of about $T^* \approx 30$ K for $\nu = 1/3, 2/3, 1$, in agreement with recent experiments (with the same filling) of longitudinal resistance measurements \cite{Xu2023Observation}.
-Notably, the zero-temperature charge gaps are found to be significantly larger than the energy scales of thermal activation and FM transition, a phenomenon that has been observed in experiments but lacks theoretical basis~\cite{Redekop2024Direct, Park2023Observation}.
-Our numerical results reproduce these experimental observations and resolve their contradictions with the realistic real-space model, which establish a robust foundation for further theoretical and experimental investigations on MoTe$_2$ and moir\'e materials in general.
+Our finite-temperature calculations further reveal a non-monotonic behavior of FM transition temperature $T_c$ versus fillings, in agreement with experimental observations~\cite{Cai2023Signatures}.
+Furthermore, we also compute the single-particle spectral function at zero temperature, for several representative fillings including $\nu = 1/2$, $2/3 $, and $1$, and identify the charge gaps as approximately 18.2, 8.4, and 6.2 meV, respectively.
+Finite-temperature simulations further yield results of the local density of state at the Fermi level $ A_{\rm loc}(\omega = 0)$, which disclose a typical thermal activation temperature of about $T^* \approx 30$~K for $\nu = 2/3, 1$.
+Notably, the zero-temperature charge gaps are found to be significantly larger than the energy scales of thermal activation and FM transition, a phenomenon that has been also observed in experiments but lacks theoretical understanding~\cite{Redekop2024Direct, Park2023Observation}.
+Our numerical results reproduce these experimental observations and resolve their contradictions with a realistic real-space model, which establish a robust foundation for further theoretical and experimental investigations on MoTe$_2$ and moir\'e materials in general.